 - Importing beer, wine, or spirits from outside Florida, as long as product shipments are made directly to a licensed manufacturer or distributor.

 - Serving as a registered manufacturer’s representative or distributor’s salesperson.

 - Operating a non-profit organization that gets a special license for the sale of alcoholic products at events.

 In Florida, it’s even possible to get a special license to sell wine from a home by a bona fide wine collector.

 Do you have questions about alcoholic beverage activities at home?
-Contact us at email@example.com to schedule a 15-minute introductory call at no charge.
+Contact us at email@example.com to schedule a consultation.